k21971/CrecelleHack/doc/variantfixes.md

   - If at low hp, warps to stairs as a covetous monster might.

 ## Objects

 ### General
 - Renamed Scroll of Genocide to Scroll of Erasure.
-### New Object: Potions of Blood
-- Function similarly to potions of blood from dnethack, although the implementation is different.
-### Potions of Water
-- Potions of water are considered inert and do not polymorph.
+- Quarterstaves can be wielded in dual weapon mode.
 - Potions leave behind empty bottles when drunk.
 These bottles can be refilled with water at fountains, sinks, and other locations.
+- Potions of water are considered inert and do not polymorph.
 - Potions of holy water deal much more damage to demons.

-### Door and Chest Keys
-- Keys are now split into door keys and chest keys, both of which must be identified.
-- Rogues automatically know the difference between door and chest keys.
-- Unlocking tools now stack and are destroyed after use.
-### Quarterstaves
-- Quarterstaves can be wielded in dual weapon mode.
-### New Weapons
+### New Objects
+- Potion of blood
+  - Function similarly to potions of blood from dnethack, although the implementation is different.
 - Shepherd's Crook
   - Similar to a quarterstaff.
   - Can be used for tripping purposes.